technusm1/mk_prob_2/README.md

 Finally 120x improvement!

 ## Comments (Problem - 2 - Domain name utilities)
-While things work fine with `DomainUtil` on an older Linux machine, my Mac machine simply seems to hate it.
-Here are some problems I encountered:
+Some problems I encountered while setting up the existing code:
-- `myhtml` dependency didn't compile at all on my Mac.
+- `myhtml` dependency didn't compile at all on my Mac. `lexbor` seems to work nicely as a drop-in replacement.
-- `HTTP::Client.get` works on Linux, but errors out on macOS, complaining about domain ceritificate verification failure.
+- `HTTP::Client.get` errors out on macOS, complaining about domain ceritificate verification failure.
+-